conan-io/docs/reference/commands/output/config.rst

     $ conan config home --json home.json

-Will create a JSON file like:
+It will create a JSON file like:

 ..  code-block:: json
     :caption: home.json